kyleboas/tacticsjournal.com/research/research.md

     <div>
       <div class="r-step-title">Ingest</div>
       <div class="r-step-body">
-        Every hour, the pipeline pulls from 118 RSS feeds and 30 YouTube channels across eight languages.
-Articles are extracted in full text.
-Video transcripts are fetched and processed.
-Content is chunked, embedded, and stored with vector representations for semantic search.
+        Every hour, the pipeline pulls from 118 RSS feeds and 33 YouTube channels across eight languages.
+RSS items are fetched directly, long-form article text and video transcripts are extracted, and every source is tagged with metadata about tier, culture, and format before it is chunked and embedded for retrieval.
 It reads what the best analysts read — in every language they write in.
       </div>
       <div class="r-tags">
         <span class="r-tag">RSS</span>
         <span class="r-tag">YouTube Transcripts</span>
         <span class="r-tag">Full-Text Extraction</span>
+        <span class="r-tag">Source Taxonomy</span>
         <span class="r-tag">Vector Embeddings</span>
       </div>
     </div>